rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 }
 ```

-Here is a small snipped from one of the DBs we diff'd.
-It's a simple list of all file names affected by AZ mods.
-The file names conform to SSMS object scripting format: *owner.object.type.sql*.
+Here is a sample of output from the script above.
+It's a list of all the file names (objects) affected by Azure modifications.
+The file names conform to SSMS object scripting format: *owner.object.type.sql*, one file per object.

 ![sample diff output](sample-diff-output.png)

-## Step 2: getting recent changes in PROD
+## Step 2: *getting recent changes from PROD*

-The previous step gave us a list that limits our search for recent changes in PROD to a small set of objects (stored procedures, user functions and views).
+The previous step gave us a list file/object names to limit our search for recent changes in PROD to only what affects Azure modifications (stored procedures, user functions and views).
 We achieved that by comparing 2 commits.
-In this step we compare the code directly between *base* and *prod* DBs using *sys.syscomments* tables to avoid exporting all objects from the *prod* DB.
+In this step we compare the code directly between *base* and *prod* DBs using *sys.syscomments* tables to avoid exporting all objects from production DBs.
+The comparison is done by an [open source CLI tool(AZPM)](https://github.com/rimutaka/onprem2az-elastic-query) we had to build for this project.

-This PowerShell script relies on the output from Step 1 and should also be run from the solution root.
+This PowerShell script relies on the output from *Step 1* and should also be run from the solution root.

 **Required input vars**:
 * `$diffDBs` - an array with DB names, e.g. `$diffDBs = @("central", "helpdesk", "reporting")`